Options

 will use the specified linkType

-original data is accessible (both torrent and data-based matches).
+where the original data is accessible (both torrent and data-based matches).
+The

 If you are using dataDirs